metacpan/metacpan-cpan-extracted/distros/B/Build-PPK/README.md

 # COPYRIGHT

-Copyright (c) 2018, cPanel, Inc.  All rights reserved.
+Copyright (c) 2018, cPanel, L.L.C.
+All rights reserved.
 This is free software;
 you can redistribute it and/or modify it under the same terms as Perl itself.
 See [perlartistic](https://metacpan.org/pod/perlartistic) for further details.